vikramvy/gitHubRepo/README.md

 # gitHubRepo
 sampleExercise
-This is Rest Client and Provider to show person information and family groups This project uses Spring MVC client to handle information via REST services
+This is Rest Client and Provider to show person information and family groups This project uses Spring MVC client to handle information via REST services; it uses RESTTemplate to handle Restservice responses; the provider application returns response in XML.

+If you want to Test provider we recommend to use any HTTP REST CLient utility or Postman.

 Steps:
 Download the two applications Client and provider